elastx/elx-docs/content/openstack-iaas/guides/adjutant.md

 alwaysopen: true
 ---

-# Overview
+## Overview

 *OpenStack Adjutant* is a service that allows users to manage projects and their users directly from Horizon.

 ## User management

-Users can be managed directly from the (https://ops.elastx.cloud/management/project_users/)[management tab] in Horizon dashboard.
+Users can be managed directly from the [management tab](https://ops.elastx.cloud/management/project_users/) in Horizon dashboard.

 There are a couple of roles that can be assigned to users inside of a project:

 - Load Balancer - Allow access to manage load balancers (Octavia).
 - Object Store - Allow access to manage objects in object store (Swift).
 - Orchestration - Allow access to manage orchestration templates (Heat).